-Today, the department is proudly led by Chief of Police Mark E. Leonard and is staffed with full-time and part-time officers, providing 24 hour/day – 365 days/year police services.
+Today, the department is proudly led by Chief of Police Mark E. Leonard and is staffed with full-time and reserve officers, providing 24 hour/day – 365 days/year police services.

 The Veazie Police Department is designated as an official Child Safety Seat Inspection Station.
 Please call today to schedule your child seat inspection.